 Each student will be asked to perform a brief audition upon check-in on the first day.
 Auditions will serve the purpose of placement into the Symphonic Band or Concert Band.
 Both bands will have identical instrumentation with music selected appropriate to the ability level of each ensemble.

 Housing and Meals

 Students will be housed in Cureton Residence Hall on the Elmhurst University campus.
-Cureton Hall is air-conditioned and located within a two-minute walk to instructional facilities and the campus cafeteria.
-Students will share a room with another student participant based on age.
-Roommate requests may be made but will only be acknowledged if the request is mutual.
+Cureton Hall is air-conditioned and within a one-minute walk to instructional facilities and the campus cafeteria.
+Students will share a room with another student based on age.
+Roommate requests may be made but will only be accepted if the request is mutual.